keithreid-sfw/harry/README.md

 happy to advise on set up

-probably going to combine

-  kaplan-meyer/cox/log;
-  a bit of normal or poisson;
-  and a (?new) time line function which takes account of periodic reviews using a sort of local inverse square law

-open source from start to finish
+1. open source from start to finish

+2. test driven

+3. clearly documented

 # this is the way